-Marsh Explains Silent Cyber and How to Address Changing Insurance Markets
+Marsh Explains Silent Cyber and Advises How to Address Changing Insurance Markets

-“Silent cyber” is a frequently discussed topic in the cyber insurance industry, but many organizations may not understand what it is, or how it affects them.
-Marsh has prepared a Frequently Asked Questions reference sheet to help educate our clients about how it may affect you, and share our recommendations to ensure your organization has optimal coverage protection against cyber threats.
+“Silent cyber” is a frequently discussed topic in the cyber insurance industry, but many organisations may not understand what it is, or how it affects them.
+Marsh has prepared a Frequently Asked Questions reference sheet to help educate our clients about how it may affect you, and share our recommendations to ensure your organisation has optimal coverage protection against cyber threats.

 What is Silent Cyber

 "Silent cyber" refers to potential cyber exposures contained within traditional property and liability insurance policies which may not implicitly include or exclude cyber risk.
 It is sometimes also called “non-affirmative” cyber.

 Unlike standalone cyber insurance, which clearly defines the parameters of cyber cover, many traditional policies (e.g., property and casualty) do not specifically refer to cyber and could theoretically be assumed to pay claims for cyber losses in certain circumstances.